jfecher/ante-website/content/docs/roadmap.md

 - [ ] Existentialization option for lowering generics in debug mode (making monomorphization optional)
 - [ ] Compiler option to write inferred types into the file
 - [ ] Formatter
+- [ ] Platforms
+  - [ ] Interfaces for common platforms defined
+  - [ ] `IO` interface defined
+    - The compiler uses `extern` declarations currently not in its design and relies on Posix symbols
+  - [ ] Linker provides values for platform parameters to `main`.
+  - [ ] Linker provides values for dynamic library parameters to `main`.
 - [x] Language server.
   - [x] Display errors in file
   - [x] Hover